 1. Leave 15 minutes earlier

-It can be hard to master the habit of leaving 15 minutes before the last possible second.
-If that’s the case for you, consider heading out early just once.
-When you arrive at work, take a minute to notice how your mind and body feel compared to the days you race the entire way.
-You may just find the perfect motivation to change old patterns.
+Get in the habit of leaving 15 minutes earlier than usual and you’ll arrive at work in a better frame of mind.
+Gather up everything you need to take with you the night before to avoid last-minute hold-ups.
+If you’re not a clock-watcher, set a timer to remind you to get moving.
+And when you arrive at work, take a minute to notice how your mind and body feel compared to days you race the entire way.
+It may just be the motivation you need to change old patterns.

-Besides reducing anxiety levels, you also free up your hands and mind for more productive activities.
-You can plan your day, read over that report or get ahead on work emails on particularly busy days.
-Or you can just sit back and enjoy the ride with a book, a magazine or a few rounds of Candy Crush.
+Besides reducing anxiety levels, public transportation can help free up your hands and mind for more productive activities.
+You can plan your day, read over that report or work through emails.
+Alternatively, you can just sit back and take some deep breaths.

 6. Minimize screen-staring

-Feeling tense at work too?
+Feeling tense at work?
 Read our tips on how to help reduce your workplace stress.